xumingming/storm-wiki/Multilang-protocol.md

 Note: This command is not JSON encoded, it is sent as a simple string.

 This lets the parent bolt know that the script has finished processing and is ready for another tuple.

-### log

-The command allows you to send information back to Storm for logging.
-This has nothing to do with tuple processing and is purely informational.